Man dies and another in hospital after double stabbing

 A 26-year-old man later died from his injuries, while officers await a formal assessment of the condition of a 24-year-old man.

-They were stabbed in the area of White Post Lane, which has been cordoned off as forensic teams scour the area.
+They were stabbed in the area of White Post Lane, which has been cordoned off as forensic teams scour the scene.

 No arrests have been made.